yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 Very decent accumulated knowledge, and there is still more related to acquire.

-Take a look at the work completed thus far below!
+Come join me and, take a look at the work done thus far below.